The Trane AC unit

 Photo by g s h, via FLICKR

 Because the Trane ac unit XL19i and many of the other high SEER rated units above are so energy efficient, you may well qualify for energy-saving grants from your state/provincial or federal government.
-In the US, you can qualify for up to a $1,500 Federal tax credit for all ENERGY STAR qualified central air conditioners purchased in 2009 or 2010.

 In Canada, you may qualify for both Federal and Provincial rebates on the purchase of any of these high-efficiency air conditioners if the upgrade is part of an energy efficiency audit performed under the ecoEnergy RetroFit for Homes program.
 The initial energy efficiency audit must be performed before any upgrade qualifying for a rebate is performed.